Chapter 2: Statements of case

 Costs need not be specifically claimed, though they usually are.
 See also Patent Hearings Manual Chapter 2.

-Where there is any doubt as to the position of a potential defendant e.g. where objections have been raised in a letter rather than a counterstatement, Litigation Section should point out that if no counter-statement is filed, the proceedings will be treated as uncontested.
+Where there is any doubt as to the position of a potential defendant e.g. where objections have been raised in a letter rather than a counterstatement, Tribunal Section should point out that if no counter-statement is filed, the proceedings will be treated as uncontested.
 If the potential defendant does wish to oppose or object, then he or she should file a counter-statement and, if necessary, request an extension of the period for doing so.

 When should the counter-statement be filed?

 In proceedings, the statement will be filed when the proceedings are initiated.
 A copy along with Patents Form 2 will be sent to the relevant parties by the B3/B2 (rule 77(4)).
 The parties will be invited to file a counterstatement within six weeks of the date of the official letter.

 The B2 should check that the counter-statement is filed within the prescribed period including any extension and that the counter-statement meets formalities requirements.
 Copies of Documents referred to

 Where a document, other than a document published by the comptroller or kept at the Office, is referred to in the counter-statement, two copies of the document must be filed (see rule 79)).
 If the document is in a foreign language it should be accompanied by a translation (see rule 82(1)(b)).

 Can the period for filing a counter-statement be extended?

 The period for filing a counter-statement may be extended at the comptroller’s discretion (see rule 108).